getadis/framework/README.md

-# framework
+# ADIS Front-end  Framework
-The most Powerful Front-end Framework in the Design World.
-MAke Beautiful and Full Responsive Websites with ADIS.
-It better Than Bootstrap!
+ADIS framework is the most powerful in the world and has the power to meet everything that every web architect needs.
+We call it the best framework made in recent years.
+ADIS framework was created by Eyruz Badalzada, an Azerbaijani designer and is available to everyone.
+With an extremely good framework and memorable syntax, ADIS will allow you to enjoy Web design.
+Compatible with all devices and extremely user-friendly, we highly recommend you to use ADIS.
+It was created with love.
+Is there anything more beautiful?))